Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Real data results

 \item The role of asset allocation is often guided by an investment policy statement that provides upper and lower bounds for capital allocation decisions.
 This is captured in the candidate weights' constraints.
 During pronounced bull and bear markets, institutional asset allocators may not have the flexibility to implement global optimization solutions.
 For example, if two asset classes had significantly higher returns and lower volatility than the remainder of candidate investments, the unconstrained solution would allocate all portfolio weight into these two assets.
 Investment weighting constraints prevent these contrived scenarios from occurring.
+For our constraints, we place a minimum 5\% and maximum 25\% of portfolio assets in any candidate investment.
+This is one of several typical constraints imposed in real-world policy statements---indeed, investment policy statements may include this as their only constraint \mbox{\citep{RussellPolicy}}.
+As mentioned in Section \ref{sec:theoreticalproperties}, we may impose additional constraints by combining with other optimization methods cited in Section \ref{sec:intro}.

-For our constraints, we place a minimum 5\%, maximum 25\% of portfolio assets in any candidate investment. \item Our method provides an advantage over the simple correlation measure by addressing all three limitations in Section \ref{sec:framework}.
-One possible drawback to our proposed method, however, is that to learn meaningful relationships between assets' structural breaks, a long time series history is needed, preferably with many structural breaks observed. \item When considering portfolio risk in an optimization framework, investors have a variety of measures they may choose to optimize over.
-Standard deviation, $\beta$, downside deviation and tracking error are just several of these.
+\item Our method provides an advantage over the simple correlation measure by addressing all three limitations in Section \ref{sec:framework}.
+One possible drawback to our proposed method, however, is that to learn meaningful relationships between assets' structural breaks, a long time series history is needed, preferably with many structural breaks observed.

+\item When considering portfolio risk in an optimization framework, investors have a variety of measures they may choose to optimize over.
+Standard deviation, $\beta$, downside deviation, and tracking error are just several of these.
 Our CPO model introduces a mathematical framework that addresses peak-to-trough (drawdown) losses and erratic behavior as a measure of risk.
 Specifically, the model captures simultaneous asset shocks and aims to minimize the size of drawdowns by creating a uniform spread of change points across all portfolio holdings.
 We are unaware of any existing measure with these properties.

 \end{enumerate}